JetBrains/kotlin/docs/fir/pcla.md

 ## Algorithm backbone

-The basic idea is that all non-trivial calls inside PCLA lambda
+The basic idea is that we mostly run regular lambda body analysis, with special treatment for all calls inside PCLA lambda
 - use *shared CS*: adding their new variables there and constraints related to both *outer CS* and their own variables
 - are not being fully completed during lambda body resolution, thus should be postponed